-Coherence Link trip origins and destinations, including public transport access points.
-Routes are continuous and easy to navigate.
-Directness Serve all the main destinations and seek to offer an advantage in terms of distance and journey time.
-Comfort Infrastructure meets design standards and caters for all types of user, including children and disabled persons.
-Attractiveness Aesthetics, noise reduction and integration with surrounding areas are importa Dedicated networks and facilities not only improve pedestrian, cyclist a equestrian safety, but also their feeling of how safe the environment is.
-Safety Sa
+Coherence Link inplivingine and destinations, including public transport access points.
+Routes are continuous and easy to navigate Directness Serve all the main destinations and seek to offer an advantage in terms of distance and journey time.
+Comfort Intrastructure meets design standards and caters for all types of user, including children and disabled persons.
+Attractiveness Aesthetics, noise reduction and integration with surrounding areas are important Safety Dedicated networks and facilities not only improve pedestrian, cyclist and equestrian safety, but also their feeling of how safe the environment is.
+This includes access to adjacent areas, sightlines, fencing, lighting, landscaping and surveillance.
+It also includes avoiding opportunities for assailants to conceal themselves.

-- Various documents establish principles for pedestrian planning - General ideas align - Principles apply to design considerations at a practical level
+- Various documents establish principles for pedestrian planning - General ideas align - Principles apply to direct design considerations at a practical level